An brief essay about the author's beliefs about Jesus:

 "It is impossible to obtain a clear understanding of Jesus and his teachings.
 There were no impartial observers alive when he was, who followed his teachings and who recorded events in his life.

 The first and thus the most reliable Gospel in the Bible was written by an unknown author and attributed to Mark.
 It was written circa 70 CE -- some three decades after Jesus' execution.
 In the meantime, many inaccurate legends were created about his life and ministry which were mixed with accurate memories.
 If you read the four Gospels in chronological order (Mark, Mathew, Luke, John) you will find that more and more magical stories are piled on top of accurate stories of Jesus’ life in the later Gospels.
-His most important teachings are of the Golden Rule at Matthew 7:12 and Luke 6:31.

 How you may have arrived here: